 “It was quite a rustic party but we got them over.
-I think there was 25 of them, eight on horses.
+I think there were 25 of them, eight on horses.
 We didn’t really know what would happen, we just put them on a field and went to the press and said we had a tournament,” recalled Prince Luitpold of the origins of the Kaltenberg Knights’ Tournament.

 “The result was that we had something like 6,000 people coming on the second day.
 We were not geared up for that!
-The food ran out, we did not have enough toilets, nobody was there to check the tickets on the way in or out.
+The food ran out, we did not have enough toilets, and nobody was there to check the tickets on the way in or out.
 It was disastrous but fun!” said the prince with self-deprecating humour.

 Kaltenberg Castle’s medieval tournament